pyokosmeme/HyperMask/README.md

 ---

-## Implementation Example

-As a demonstration, the repository includes an implementation that sets up a mentorship relationship between *Maya* (a forest ranger with deep ecological insight) and *Eli* (a city-dwelling graduate student).
-In this example:
-- **Character Definition:** Maya uses nature metaphors and shifts her tone from reserved to passionate when discussing conservation.
-- **Interaction Principles:** The dynamic evolves from a knowledge imbalance (teacher/student) to a mutually respectful collaboration.
-- **Memory Archiving:** Both long-term growth and short-term updates are captured, ensuring that each milestone is noted and leveraged in subsequent interactions.

----

 ## Project Structure

 - **`memory.py`**
   Contains logic for summarizing and archiving conversation history.
-It uses a pickled log to persist core memories when the conversation exceeds a set token limit.
+When the estimated token count of a conversation becomes too high, it automatically calls a summarizer to update core memories and condenses older conversation history into a brief summary.

 - **`commands.py`**
   Implements Discord slash commands (e.g., `/debug`, `/reroll`) and manages interactive elements like reroll views to refine assistant responses.
+The commands now incorporate improved handling of interactive message updates.

 - **`utils.py`**
   Provides helper functions for logging, message splitting, and sending messages that exceed Discord’s character limit.